Martino Martini: The Chinese Rites affair

-In 1651 Martini left China for Rome as the Delegate of the Chinese Mission Superior.
+In 1651, Martini left China for Rome as the Delegate of the Chinese Mission Superior.
 He took advantage of the long, adventurous voyage (going first to the Philippines, from thence on a Dutch privateer to Bergen, Norway, which he reached on 31 August 1653, and then to Amsterdam).
 Further, and still on his way to Rome, he met printers in Antwerp, Vienna and Munich to submit to them historical and cartographic data he had prepared.
 The works were printed and made him famous.

 When passing through Leyden, Martini was met by Jacobus Golius, a scholar of Arabic and Persian at the university there.
-Golius did not know Chinese, but had read about "Cathay" in Persian books, and wanted to verify the truth of the earlier reports of Jesuits such as Matteo Ricci and Bento de Góis who believed that Cathay was the same place as China, where they lived or, visited.
+Golius did not know Chinese, but had read about "Cathay" in Persian books, and wanted to verify the truth of the earlier reports of Jesuits such as Matteo Ricci and Bento de Góis who believed that Cathay was the same place as China, where they lived or visited.
 Golius was familiar with the discussion of the "Cathayan" calendar in Zij-i Ilkhani, a work by the Persian astronomer Nasir al-Din al-Tusi, completed in 1272.
 When Golius met Martini (who, of course, knew no Persian), the two scholars found that the names of the 12 divisions into which, according to Nasir al-Din, the "Cathayans" were dividing the day, as well as those of the 24 sections of the year reported by Nasir al-Din matched those that Martini had learned in China.
 The story, soon published by Martini in the "Additamentum" to his Atlas of China, seemed to have finally convinced most European scholars that China and Cathay were the same.

-On his way to Rome, Martini met his then 10-year-old cousin Eusebio Kino who later became another famed Jesuit missionary explorer and the world-renowned cartographer of New Spain.
+On his way to Rome, Martini met his then 10-year-old cousin Eusebio Kino, who later became another famed Jesuit missionary explorer and the world-renowned cartographer of New Spain.

-In the spring of 1655 Martini reached Rome.
+In the spring of 1655, Martini reached Rome.
 There, in Rome, was the most difficult part of his journey.
 He had brought along (for the Holy Office of the Church) a long and detailed communication from the Jesuit missionaries in China, in defence of their inculturated missionary and religious approach: the so-called Chinese Rites (Veneration of ancestors, and other practices allowed to new Christians).
 Discussions and debates took place for five months, at the end of which the Propaganda Fide issued a decree in favour of the Jesuits (23 March 1656).
 A battle was won, but the controversy did not abate.

 Return to China

 In 1658, after a most difficult journey, he was back in China with the favourable decree.
-He was again involved in pastoral and missionary activities in the Hangzhou area where he built a three naves church that was considered to be one of the most beautiful in the country (1659–1661).
+He was again involved in pastoral and missionary activities in the Hangzhou area, where he built a three-nave church that was considered to be one of the most beautiful in the country (1659–1661).
 The church was hardly built when he died of cholera (1661).
-David E. Mungello wrote that he died of rhubarb overdosing which aggravated his constipation.
+David E. Mungello wrote that he died of rhubarb overdosing, which aggravated his constipation.